Send Feedback

 Time-series support

-Q was built for time-series data.
-It treats temporal types (times, dates, timestamps, timedeltas) as first-class symbols.
-You can cast data types on the fly — for instance, using `minute$time to group data by the minute:
+q was built for time-series data.
+It treats temporal types (times, dates, timestamps, timedeltas) natively.
+You can cast data types on the fly, or use dot notation.
+For instance, using `time.minute to group data by the minute and using within to restrict to a time interval:

 / Average mid-price for TSLA between 1 PM and 2 PM, grouped by minute